manuelbieh/react-book/ecosystem/state-management.md

 ### Typical asynchronous action example

-Many applications working with APIs inform the user that data is loading while is is being fetched from the API.
-Loading Spinners or text such as _"Loading data ..."_ are common ways to convey this information. **Thunk actions** are a great way to cover this case using a **reducer**.
+Many applications working with APIs inform the user that data is loading while it is being fetched from the API.
+Loading Spinners or text such as _"Loading data ..."_ are common ways of conveying this information. **Thunk actions** are a great way to cover this case using a **reducer**.

 Let's set up three cases in the **reducer** which react to the following three **actions**: